kylemoorehead-pingidentity/ScriptedPingOne/README.md

   </details>

 - Select your RCS and click Next.
 - On the modal, provide the path to your scripts folder on the server.
-Then provide the name of each script.
+Then, provide the name of each script.
   <details>
     <summary>Image</summary>
     <img src="https://github.com/kylemoorehead-pingidentity/ScriptedPingOne/blob/master/images/FRIC-ConnectorConfiguration.png?raw=true" width="auto">